-Optometrists tell us not to sleep in our contact lenses— but if ortho-k lenses are worn overnight, do they increase the risk of contact lens complications?
+Optometrists tell us not to sleep in our contact lenses— but ortho-k lenses are worn overnight, so do they increase the risk of contact lens complications?

 Ortho-k lenses are designed to reshape your cornea while you sleep, so you can benefit from clear vision during the day— without the need for glasses or contact lenses.

 These specialized lenses are prescribed to control the rate of myopia progression in children, as well as for vision correction without the need for daytime eyewear.

 Some of the most common contact lens complications include eye infections, hypoxia, corneal abrasions and corneal staining— all of which can lead to more serious conditions that can even threaten permanent vision loss.